-- 1. To understand processes/ mechanism by which Governments prioritises different issues (especially of the adolescent girls) and allocates funds accordingly; - 2.
-To review and outline the steps/actions taken by Government of Bihar to respond to the needs and aspirations of adolescents (especially girls) in the state; - 3.
-To analyse budget outlays and expenditure, including - Analysis of Adolescent Specific programme outlays at the state level for the last five financial years - Analysis of fund allocation, release and utilisation at the state level - Analysis and comment on resource adequacy at the state level taking into account existing unit costs and targeted number of beneficiaries - 4.
-Recommending way forward, with focus on: - Gaps in fiscal provisioning, programme design and implementation - Estimating the achievement with current progress vs. aspirations - Resource Availability Fiscal Space Analysis for Adolescent-specific Social Protection - Programming way forward
+- To understand processes/ mechanism by which Governments prioritises different issues (especially of the adolescent girls) and allocates funds accordingly; - To review and outline the steps/ actions taken by Government of Bihar to respond to the needs and aspirations of adolescents (especially girls) in the state; - 3.
+To analyse budget outlays and expenditure, including - Analysis of Adolescent Specific programme outlays at the state level for the last five financial years - Analysis of fund allocation, release and utilisation at the state level - Analysis and comment on resource adequacy at the state level taking into account existing unit costs and targeted number of beneficiaries

-While public expenditures of the Government of Bihar related to a sample of programmes are analysed regularly by the office of Comptroller and Auditor General every year, such reports do not examine issues in implementation of adolescent programmes in particular, or their alignment with the broader needs of adolescents.
+- · Gaps in fiscal provisioning, programme design and implementation - Estimating the achievement with current progress vs. aspirations - Resource Availability Fiscal Space Analysis for Adolescent-specific Social Protection - Programming way forward

 In the past, Praxis has extended technical support to agencies such as UNICEF, Breakthrough and Bihar Administrative Reforms Mission to analyse public expenditures on adolescent programmes as part of initiatives of producing State Plans of Action for Adolescent Empowerment across multiple states (2018-20), State Plan of Action for Prevention of Child Marriages and Dowry in Bihar (2016-17), or analysis of Scheduled Caste Sub-Plans and Tribal Sub-Plans.
 This review undertaken as part of a partnership between Save the Children and Praxis stands out for its exclusive thrust on analysis of public expenditures and programmatic interventions for contributing to the wellbeing of adolescents in a holistic manner.

 The review was based mainly on consultations with key stakeholders, especially adolescent girls and boys based in two diverse locations of the state and government functionaries based in relevant departments, besides an intensive review of budget documents and secondary information related to adolescent programmes.
 This chapter summarises the methodology of the Public Expenditure Review.
 Overall, the methodology of the review included the following steps: